alexbakker/gonano/README.md

 ## License

-The source code of this project is licensed under MIT.
-The protocol documentation is licensed under CC BY-SA.
+The source code of this project is licensed under the [MIT license](LICENSE).
+The protocol documentation is licensed under [CC BY-SA](doc/LICENSE).